How the Council works

 • Climate, Homes and Economy

-View the council’s structure (google doc)
+View the council’s structure (google doc).

 Political composition – Labour controlled

-• Green 2 seats
+• Green Party – 3 seats

 Your councillors